 A trial court lacks subject matter jurisdiction over an action seeking a remedy provided through an administrative proceeding, until that remedy has been sought through an administrative filing.
 D'Eramo v.
 Smith, 273 Conn.
 610, 616 (2005).
 Connecticut General Statutes § 10-153e(e) provides that "whenever a certified employee believes a breach of the duty of fair representation . . . has occurred or is occurring . . . such certified employee shall file a written complaint with the State Board of Labor Relations" Connecticut superior courts, upon review of the legislative history, have found this requirement to be mandatory and have declined to apply any of the limited recognized exceptions to exhaustion such as futility or inadequacy.
 Huckaby v.
 Local 884, 2008 WL 803203, 3 (Conn.
 Sup.
 Ct.
 2008) (citing cases).
-Accordingly, the Court will dismiss for lack of exhaustion the breach of fiduciary duty claim against defendants SBEA, CEA, and Hankins.
-To the extent that plaintiff's remaining claims are also brought against these defendants, dismissal is also appropriate because such claims are also based on the alleged breach.
+Accordingly, the Court will dismiss for lack of exhaustion the breach of fair representation claim against defendants SEA, CEA, and Hankins.
+To the extent that plaintiff's remaining state law claims of negligent infliction of emotional distress, negligent misrepresentation and intentional misrepresentation are also brought against these defendants, dismissal is also appropriate because such claims are also based on the alleged breach.
+See Zarella v.
+Local 1303-26, 2003 WL 21267127, 1 (Conn.
+Super.
+2003) (negligent infliction of emotional distress claim dismissed because it was based on alleged breach of duty of fair representation); Krajewski v.
+Area Co-op Educational Servs., 1998 WL 516219 (Conn.
+Super.
+1998).